jtv/libpqxx/BUILDING-configure.md

 artefacts).
 Here I will call them `$SRC` and `$BUILD`, but you can call them anything you like.

-They can be one the same, if you like.
+They can be one and the same, if you like.
 It's convenient, but less clean, as source code and build artefacts will exist in the same directory tree.
 If you're going to delete the source tree after installing, of course it's fine to make a mess in there.